-Terra Mater (Mother Earth) – Our home is a complex marvel that has various intricacies and phenomena which brings us to life.
+Terra Mater (Mother Earth) – Our home is a complex marvel that has various intricacies and phenomena which bring us to life.
 Many Historians have been fascinated by the details of our surroundings and dug deeper into the various aspects of the earth.
-The study of geography includes the study of various places, features and their relationships with each other.
-All these physical properties and human societies from the base of geography.
-Being such an overlapping field, there are numerous branches of geography.
+The study of geography includes the study of various places, features, and their relationships with each other.
+All these physical properties and human societies are the basis of geography.
+Being such an overlapping field, there are numerous branches of human geography and physical geography.
 Let’s explore the topics that divide this subject into various streams.

 Greek (geographia)- ‘Geo‘ means ‘the earth’ + “graph” translates as ‘to write’)

 This Blog Includes:

 Being the two essential branches of geography, the following are the various sub-branches that are studied in Human geography and physical geography.

 Did you know?

 The Continents shift at about the same rate as your fingernails grow,

 Also known as anthropogeography, this field explores the social aspects of the earth, how it has evolved through the ages, and the dynamics that change our environment.
 This branch of geography has various domains, but the 4 important ones are- social, political, economic, and historic aspects.